University of Florida (Gainesville, FL)

 Possible topics may include but are by no means limited to:

 We encourage presentations on any of these themes, including traditional academic papers.
 We especially welcome creative and hybrid creative/academic work by scholar-practitioners.
 Presentations should be 15-20 minutes in length.
 We are unable to evaluate abstracts in languages besides English, but we welcome multilingual presentations and will do our best to support such work.
 Sign language interpreters will be made available on request.
-Proposals should be 200-300 words and include any A/V requirements–optionally including your present job title.
-All individual proposals should be submitted to email@example.com by February 24, 2023.
+Proposals should be 200-300 words, plus a short bio, your modality preference (Zoom or in-person attendance), and A/V requirements–optionally including your present job title.
+All individual proposals should be submitted to email@example.com by February 18, 2022.

 Discussion panels from multiple presenters coordinated around a central topic or theme are welcome.
-Panel proposals should also be 200-300 words in length, and include the panel’s A/V requirements–optionally including your present job title.
-Panel proposals should be submitted to firstname.lastname@example.org by February 24, 2023.
+Panel proposals should also be 200-300 words in length, plus short bios for every presenter, modality preference (Zoom or in-person attendance), and the panel’s A/V requirements–optionally including your present job title.
+Panel proposals should be submitted to firstname.lastname@example.org by February 18, 2022.